MicrosoftDocs/powerbi-docs/powerbi-docs/sample-customer-profitability.md

 1. In the **Executive** slicer on the left, select Andrew's name to filter the report page to display only data about Andrew:

    * For a quick KPI, look at Andrew’s **Revenue Status (Total Year)**; it's green, which means he’s performing well.
    * The **Revenue % Variance to Budget by Month and Executive** chart shows that, except for a dip in February, Andrew is doing well.
-Their dominant region is the east region, they handle 49 customers, and five out of seven products.
-Their GM% is not the highest or the lowest.
+Andrew's most dominant region is the east region, which includes 49 customers, and five out of seven products.
+Andrew's GM% is not the highest or the lowest.
    * The **RevenueTY and Revenue % Var to Budget by Month** chart shows a steady, even-profit story.
 However, if you filter by selecting the square for **Central** in the region treemap, you discover that Andrew has revenue only in March and only in Indiana.
 Is this trend intentional or is it something that needs looking into?

 2. Now on to Valery.
-In the **Executive** slicer, select Valery’s name to filter the report page to display data only about them.
+In the **Executive** slicer, select Valery’s name to filter the report page to display data only about Valery.

    ![Valery's data](media/sample-customer-profitability/customer3.png)

    * Notice the red KPI for **Revenue Status (Total Year)**.
 This item definitely needs further investigation.
-   * Their revenue variance also paints a worrying picture; they are not meeting their revenue margins.
+   * Valery's revenue variance also paints a worrying picture; Valery is not meeting set revenue margins.
    * Valery has only nine customers, handles only two products, and works almost exclusively with customers in the north region.
-This specialization could explain the wide fluctuations in their metrics.
+This specialization could explain the wide fluctuations in the metrics.
-   * If you select the **North** square in the tree map, it shows that Valery’s gross margin in the north region is consistent with their overall margin.
+   * If you select the **North** square in the tree map, it shows that Valery’s gross margin in the north region is consistent with the overall margin.
    * Selecting each of the other **Total Revenue by Region** squares tells an interesting story: their GM% ranges from 23% to 79%.
-Their revenue numbers, in all regions except the north region, are extremely seasonal.
+Valery's revenue numbers, in all regions except the north region, are extremely seasonal.

 3. Continue exploring to find out why Valery’s area is not performing well.
 Look at regions, the other business units, and the next page in the report: **Industry Margin Analysis**.